wriggy/yrtt_entry_katas_js/README.md

 ### Instructions

-To complete these challenges you will need to have Node.js installed on your computer.
-Follow this link and click on the green button to install for Mac or Windows: https://nodejs.org/en/download/
+To complete these takes you will need to have Node.js installed on your computer.
+Follow this link and click on the green button to install for Mac, Windows or Linux: https://nodejs.org/en/download/

 A download will start.
 When a pop-up appears please follow the installation instructions.